matrix-org/synapse/docs/workers.md

 This worker can handle API requests matching the following regular expressions.
 These endpoints can be routed to any worker.
-If a worker is set up to handle a stream then additional endpoints may be required to route to said worker: refer to the [stream writers](#stream-writers) section below for further information.
+If a worker is set up to handle a stream then, for maximum efficiency, additional endpoints should be routed to that worker: refer to the [stream writers](#stream-writers) section below for further information.

     # Sync requests